Hi fellow poets.

-Hi, fellow poets.
-I always wanted to become a writer but I had to write lots of stories and poems before my first book, The Howen, was published by Penguin.
-After that I wrote Creeper, a scary story about two children, a dog and a boatload of monkeys and their adventures on the marsh.
+A few words about me.
+I’ve been writing stories and poems for a long, long time.
+My first children’s book, The Howen, was published in 1993 by Penguin.
+It was a story about two children trapped in a strange school where the teachers were scary dog-like people.
+After that I wrote Creeper, about two different children, a dog and a boatload of monkeys and their adventures on a marsh.
 That was a very long time ago and the books sometimes pop up on the internet second hand.

 I was teaching at a school in Kent back then.
 Brian Moses visited us to give a performance of his poems and ran a workshop in my class.
 It was brilliant and I thought – I’d love to do that.
 So I did!
 Brian helped me get my first few poems published.
 After successfully contributing lots of poems to anthologies, I published Never Trust a Lemon myself.
 Then I was one of Macmillan’s Sandwich Poets with two other authors, Jan Dean and Sue Cowling, in A Mean Fish Smile.
 And Macmillan published my first solo collection, I Did Not Eat the Goldfish.
 Since then, I have had over 40 books published.
 Brian and I became friends and still collaborate on poetry collections.

 So what else can I tell you?
 I like performing poems in schools and libraries and at festivals.
 I enjoy running writing workshops for young people and teachers.
 I write music and songs and perform in folk clubs.
 I have a very lovely wife called Jill, who was a journalist and now does art with soft pastels and sometimes writes poems, too; and a very shy dog called Jasper.
 He is a rescued Welsh Terrier from France.
 He speaks three languages – English, French and Dog.
 But funnily enough he doesn’t speak Welsh.
 I like painting.
 My paintings are big, colourful abstract pictures.